sairamvivekcareer/Webscraping/README.md

 **Overall purpose of script:**
 This is the main function of the script.
 It performs the following steps:
-Fetches the content of the base URL and its internal links.
+1.Fetches the content of the base URL and its internal links.
-Creates folders for the current week and previous week.
+2.Creates folders for the current week and previous week.
-Fetches and stores content for each internal link.
+3.Fetches and stores content for each internal link.
-Compares the current week’s content with the previous week’s content.
+4.Compares the current week’s content with the previous week’s content.
-Collects differences and saves them in a CSV report if changes are found.
+5.Collects differences and saves them in a CSV report if changes are found.

 # Dependencies